 There are various documents that can be accepted as proof of eligibility to work in the UK from two separate lists: List A and List B.

 List A contains the range of documents that you can accept for someone who has a permanent right to work in the UK.
-These include, for example, a current Biometric Residence Permit issued by the Home Office indicating that the holder has no time limit on their stay.
+These include, for example, a British passport.
 If you conduct the right to work check correctly before an individual’s employment begins, provided you’ve been given a genuine and valid document from List A, you’ll establish a continuous statutory excuse.
 This means you’ll not have to conduct any follow-up checks on this person.